 It’s important to know that the three (current) HDR modes supported on the Apple TV 4K are: Dolby Vision, HDR10, and HLG.
 Some 4K/UHD TVs do not support Dolby Vision, namely Panasonic, Samsung and TP.
 See the chart below.
 So if an Apple TV 4K is on your mind, you’ll want to make sure the 4K/UHD TV you buy supports those HDR modes.

 The best article I’ve seen on purchasing a 4K/UHD TV is at Digital Trends.
 It is basic, thorough and very readable.
 “Ultra HD 4K TVs: Everything you need to know.“ I strongly recommend you read that article completely before you buy a 4K/UHD TV to partner with your new Apple TV 4K.

 The Apple TV 4K includes a scaler.
 This would be helpful when driving a 4K/UHD TV with 1080p (or less) content.
 Why Apple made this decision is a little unclear because any modern 4K/UHD TV will have its own scaler.
 (High end 4K/UHD TVs have very good scalers.)
 It’s possible Apple wanted to make sure the user would get a consistent experience no matter which TV the unit connects to.
 For more background on scalers, see the Digital Trends article linked above.

 Understanding the Apple TV 4K better will help you get the maximum performance out of your chosen home theater system, guide you in your TV choice, and avoid buyer’s remorse or disappointing, nagging incompatibilities.
+For further reading, check out how to set up your Apple TV 4K.
 Questions?
 Let me know in the comments.